Special Operations Executive: 161 Squadron operations

 The principal aircraft of 161 Squadron was the Westland Lysander.
 It handled very well at low speed and could land from touch down to turn around in only 150 yd.
 It had a range of 700 mi and could carry one to three passengers in the rear cockpit and stores in a pannier underneath the fuselage.
 It was flown by a single pilot, who also had to navigate, so missions had to be flown on clear nights with a full or near full moon.
 Bad weather often thwarted missions, German night fighters were also a hazard, and pilots could never know when landing whether they would be greeted by the resistance or the Gestapo.

 The procedure once a Lysander reached its destination in France was described by Squadron Leader Hugh Verity.
 Once the aircraft reached the airfield, the agent on the ground would signal the aircraft by flashing a prearranged code letter in Morse.
 The aircraft would respond by blinking back the appropriate code response letter.
 The agent and his men would then mark the field by lighting the three landing lights, which were flashlights attached to poles.
 The "A" lamp was at the base of the landing ground.
 150 metres beyond it and into the wind was the "B" light, and 50 metres to the right of "B" was the "C" light.
 The three lights formed an inverted "L", with the "B" and "C" lights upwind from "A".
 With the code passed, the pilot would land the aircraft.
 He then would taxi back to the "A" lamp, where the passengers would clamber down the fixed ladder to the ground, often while the pilot was making a slow U-turn.
 Before leaving, the last passenger would hand off the luggage and then take on board the outgoing luggage before climbing down the ladder as well.
 Then the outgoing passengers would climb aboard and the aircraft would take off.
 The whole exchange might take as little as 3 minutes.

-The Lockheed Hudson had a range 200 mi or greater, and could carry more passengers (ten or more), but required landing strips more than double the length of those needed for the Lysander - 350 yd vs. 150 yd).
+The Lockheed Hudson had a range of 1960 mi, and could carry more passengers (ten or more), but required landing strips more than double the length of those needed for the Lysander - 350 yd vs. 150 yd).
 It carried a navigator, to ease the load on the pilot, and could also be fitted with navigational equipment, such as the "Rebecca" homing transceiver of the Rebecca/Eureka transponding radar system.
 The Hudson's use with 161 Squadron was developed by Charles Pickard and Hugh Verity.
 Pickard determined that the Hudson's stall speed was actually some 20 mph slower than its manual stated.
 Before it was first used on 13 January 1943, 161 Squadron had to send two Lysander aircraft, in what they termed "a double", if larger parties needed to be picked up.